What can be more creative and versatile hobby and art than growing a chile pepper from a seed to a bonsai chile tree?

 TIP: you can turn clipped branches into plants by rooting them!
 Here's a link to a guide how to do that.

-In larger pots, chiles won't need too much fertilizing, but with bonsai chiles, the plant will consume the nutrients very quickly, so make sure to add some fertilizer (like NPK 1-1-1) every once in a while.
+In larger pots, chiles won't need too much fertilizing, but with bonsai chiles, the plant will consume the nutrients very quickly, so make sure to add some fertilizer like Fatalii's Finest fertilizers every once in a while.

 When you're sure your bonsai is making some new growth, you can start decorating the surroundings of your bonsai chile, just to make sure you won't decorate a dead plant.